Create a CKS cluster

 ### 2. Network

-Next, configure the network settings for the cluster.
-On the **Network** configuration page, first select the [Super Region](/platform/regions/about-regions-and-azs) where you'd like to deploy the cluster.
+Configure the network settings for the cluster.
+On the **Network** configuration page, first select the [Super Region](/platform/regions/about-regions-and-azs) where you want to deploy the cluster.
 Then, select the [Zone](/platform/regions/about-regions-and-azs).

 <Info>